 Morgan, Sally.
 Changing Planet: What is the Environmental Impact of Human Migration and Settlement?
 New York: Crabtree Pub., 2010.

-Another fact-filled book in the same series recommended for readers 12 years old and up.
+Another fact-filled book in a series recommended for readers 12 years old and up.

 Snyder, Elaine.
 Anna & Solomon.
 New York: Farrar Straus Giroux, 2014.